dymensionxyz/dymension/readme.md

  Install [VSCode Go extension](https://marketplace.visualstudio.com/items?itemName=golang.go) Install [Devel](https://github.com/go-delve/delve)

-To debug, you can use the the following command to run the debug container:
+To debug, you can use the following command to run the debug container:

 ```sh
 make docker-run-debug